EluciusFTW/SpectreCoff/docs/modules/figlet.md

 ```
 while the `customFiglet` function accepts corresponding values and does not use the defaults.

-Finally, the figlet is sent to the console ia the `toConsole` function.
+Finally, the figlet is sent to the consolevia the `toConsole` function.

 ### Example
 ```fs